JerryWestrick/cmdai/readme.md

 ## MacOs
 1. Copy the file mac/cmdai to the directory ???
 2. make sure ??? is in your executable path.

+## Building Executables
+executables are built using
+### Linux
+1. Copy the file lin/cmdai to the directory ~/.local/bin/
+2. make sure ~./local/bin is in your executable path.

+### Windows
+1. Copy the file win/cmdai.exe to the directory ???
+2. make sure ??? is in your executable path.

+## MacOs
+1. Copy the file mac/cmdai to the directory ???
+2. make sure ??? is in your executable path.

 # Eh Th-Th-Th-Th-Th-Th-That is all Folks!